 As a gut check, we referred back to our research on accessibility standards and to see how our redesign measured up.
 Doing this allowed us to call attention to some areas where we really excelled, as well as highlight some areas that could still use some refinement.

-This was a fun and exhaustive crash course in inclusive design, industrial design, user experience design, and user interface design.
-More than anything, I learned the value and importance of field work and ethnographic methods, and I also learned how much I love collaboration and working on a team.
+This was a fun and exhaustive crash course in inclusive design, industrial design, user experience design, user interface design, and copywriting.
+More than anything, I learned the value and importance of field work, ethnographic methods, and rapid prototyping, and that I love collaboration and working on a team.

 It was fascinating to consider all of the moving parts that go along with designing products that are meant to respond to the needs of the general public.
-Seemingly dated design styles like skeuomorphism actually serve a great purpose here, as it can often do a better job than flat design of communicating functionality and differentiating between items.
+Seemingly dated design styles like skeuomorphism actually serve a great purpose here, as that design technique can often do a better job than flat design of communicating functionality and differentiating between interface components.

 If I were to revisit this project, I'm sure I could take it in a totally different direction.
 That being said, I learned a lot about different research strategies, prototyping methods, and communication methods, and I'm very pleased with the final outcome.